Foundation / Corporation

 Trico Electric Cooperative

-Grants of up to $10,000 to Arizona nonprofit organizations in eligible regions for services that benefit local communities.
-Funding is intended to support organizations that provide services in communities in which the Funding Source has a business presence.
-Organizations must demonstrate that funding will assist a significant number of Trico Members and/or the Trico service area communities in Southern Arizona.
+Grants to Arizona nonprofit organizations to benefit local residents in eligible areas.
+Funding is intended to support the provision of critical services to communities in which the Funding Source has a business presence.
+Applicants must demonstrate that funding will assist a significant amount of Trico Members and/or the Trico service area communities.

 For the spring cycle organizations that provide the following services are eligible to apply for a POWER Grant: